nhsconnect/national-authentication/pages/Introduction/Intro_Digitalsignature.md

 In this regards, recent regulations in various regions worldwide – like eIDAS in the European Union – have introduced the concept of electronic signatures that are created using a “remote signature creation device”, which means that the signature device is not anymore a personal device under the physical control of the user, but rather it is replaced by cloud-based services offered and managed by a trusted service provider.

 User signing keys and certificates are stored centrally, protected via a certified HSM (Common Criteria EAL4+ certified according to EN 419221-5 Protection Profile).
-There is no need to deploy expensive smartcards and readers, or even USB tokens.
+There is no need to deploy expensive Smartcards and Readers, or even USB tokens.
 Users can easily sign using any device without installing specialist software.

 **Benefits of this Approach:**